google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-progressive-web-app-architectures.md

 1. When the user accesses your website the basic HTML, JavaScript, and CSS display.

     On the initial website visit, the page registers the service worker that controls future navigations on the site.
 Registration creates a new service worker instance and triggers the `install` event that the service worker responds to.
 When the service worker is installed, the app shell content is added to the cache.
 Once installed, the service worker controls future navigations on the site.
+Note that you can sometimes manually activate a new service worker using browsers' developer tools or programmatically with  [Service Worker APIs](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).

 2. After the shell content loads, the app requests content to populate the view.
 The app shell plus dynamic content equals the compete rendered page.